fermarsan/aixt/docs/NXT/quickref.md

 ## for Linux
-Install the last version of `libusb-dev` package acording to your distribution.
+Install the last version of `libusb-dev` package according to your distribution.
 For instance in a _Debian-based_ distribution you can type in a terminal:
 ```
 apt-get install libusb-1.0-0-dev
 ```